 Once that importer is available you will suddenly be able to use tools like Blender, Cheetah, Poser/Daz, Silo, etc. Basically any tool that exports FBX, which is just about every modern app.

 There’s tons of functionality packed in this engine, and this is just looking at the tool side of the equation.
-Of course there are dozens upon dozens of APIs behind the scenes as well.
-In the future I will look closer at how you actually put it all to use.
-Let me know if there is anything you specifically want covered.
+Of course, there are dozens upon dozens of APIs behind the scenes as well.
+In the future, I will look closer at how you actually put it all to use.
+Let me know if there is anything you specifically want to be covered.

 I will say, I am a lot more impressed than I thought I was going to be.
 I thought it would be a bunch of poorly documented tools mashed together with minimal documentation.
 In reality, it’s a remarkably cohesive and powerful package that covers almost all of the bases.
 They certainly have my interested piqued.
 Good job Havok!